Keto Cinnamon Rolls

 2 sheets of parchment paper

-- Preheat oven to 400* and line a loaf pan with parchment paper.
-Spray or grease parchment paper with a tiny bit of non-stick oil.
+- Preheat oven to 400* and line a baking sheet with parchment paper.

-- Then with a rolling pin (or something heavy and round) roll out dough into a 1/4"-1/2" thickness in between the two sheets of parchment paper.
+- Then with a rolling pin (or something heavy and round) roll out dough into 1/2" thickness in between the two sheets of parchment paper.
+Shape should be a large rectangle.

 - When you have your desired thickness and shape peel off the top sheet of parchment paper.

-- In a small bowl combine the softened butter, cinnamon and sweetener with a fork into a paste.
+- In a small bowl combine cinnamon and sweetener with a fork.

-- Spread the cinnamon mixture over the entire rectangle.
-Then carefully roll the rectangle from the long side and using the bottom parchment paper to lift and roll.
-Once fully rolled you will have a perfect round log about 12" long.
+- Using the parchment paper to lift an edge of the dough, carefully roll the rectangle from the long side and using the bottom parchment paper to lift and roll.
+Once fully rolled you will have a perfect round log.

 - Slice your roll into equal pieces.
-I get about 10-12 rolls from one log.
-Place rolls cinnamon side up into a parchment lined loaf pan.
-Don't worry too much if the rolls are squished or if there is some room.
-They will spread a little.
+I get about 8 rolls from one log.
+Place rolls cinnamon side up into a parchment lined baking sheet.
+You can place then all together touching or spread them out.

-- In a small bowl mash together softened cream cheese, softened butter and sweetener.
-Drizzle in heavy cream or almond milk to your desired consistency.
+- In a small bowl mash together melted butter, POWDERED sweetener.
+Drizzle in heavy cream (about 2 tbsp) to your desired consistency.

-- When the cinnamon rolls have cooled a bit lift the parchment paper out of the loaf pan and place flat on the counter.
-Frost your rolls and let the warmth of the rolls melt the frosting a bit.
+- When the cinnamon rolls have cooled a bit, frost your rolls and let the warmth of the rolls melt the frosting a bit.

 Nutrition information can vary for a recipe based on factors such as precision of measurements, brands, ingredient freshness, or the source of nutrition data.
 We strive to keep the information as accurate as possible.
 While we do use a standard web-based nutrition calculator, we make no warranties regarding its accuracy.
 We encourage readers to make their own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.